Seravo/docs/pages/_development/configure-vagrant-box.md

     - example.dev
     - www.example.dev

-  # If you want other sin your local network (e.g. office) to be able to access
+  # If you want others in your local network (e.g. office) to be able to access
   # the site running on your laptop, activate Avahi / Bonjour / Zeroconf that
   # will advertise *.local domains on the network.
   avahi: true